metaplex-foundation/developer-hub/src/pages/core-candy-machine/insert-items.md

 {% dialect-switcher title="Add config lines" %}
 {% dialect title="JavaScript" id="js" %}

-When using the Umi library, you may use the `addConfigLines` function to insert items into a Candy Machine.
+When using the Umi library, you may use the `addConfigLines` function to insert items into a Core Candy Machine.
 It requires the config lines to add as well as the index in which you want to insert them.

 ```ts
 await addConfigLines(umi, {